etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_Columns_to_a_Table.md

 ####  Adding the new column to the Application Dictionary

-This is the same process as described in the previous  HowTo.
+The steps to follow are:

-  1. In the ' *Tables and Columns'* window search for the entry of the _ht_salary_ table.
+  1. In the `Tables and Columns` window search for the entry of the _ht_salary_ table.
-  2. With this record selected, run the ' *Create columns from DB'* process.
-As the table already contains several column only column which are not yet present in the Application Dictionary definition of that table will be added.
-In this HowTo this process will add our newly created 3 columns to the list.
+  2. With this record selected, run the *Create columns from DB* process.
+As the table already contains several columns only column which are not yet present in the Application Dictionary definition of that table will be added.
+In this section, this process will add our newly created 3 columns to the list.
 Notice that those new entries are automatically associated with the new module with prefix _HT2_ as the process detected this via the naming of the database columns.

 ####  Configuring the new columns

-Before starting to configure the new columns two preparatory steps need to be done.
+Before starting to configure the new columns, two preparatory steps need to be done.

-  1. Create a _List Reference_ for the column _Payment Schedule_ , to define the 3 values which should be allowed for this list.
+  1. Create a _List Reference_ for the column _Payment Schedule_ to define the 3 values which should be allowed for this list.
-  2. Create _Table_ reference for the _em_ht2_c_salary_category_id_ column as the standard _TableDir' reference cannot be used with_ em_ _type columns._
+  2. Create _Table_ reference for the _em_ht2_c_salary_category_id_ column as the standard _TableDir' reference cannot be used with _em_ _type columns_.

-When adding these new elements care should be taken to place them in the new module with prefix _HT2_ .
+When adding these new elements remember to place them in the new module with prefix _HT2_.

-The first step is to create a new ' *Reference'* to hold the list of values for the _Payment Schedule_ column.
+The first step is to create a new *Reference* to hold the list of values for the _Payment Schedule_ column.
 Important values to configure here are:

-  * _Parent Reference_ = ' *List'* in the Reference definition itself, to define it as a List Reference.
+  * _Parent Reference_= *List* in the Reference definition itself, to define it as a List Reference.
   * For each entry in the _List Reference_ tab
-    * _Search Key_ The value stored in the database field when this entry in selected by a user in the ComboBox.
+    * _Search Key_ The value stored in the database field when this entry is selected by a user in the ComboBox.
     * _Name_ The user visible (translatable) text shown in the UI.
     * _Sequence_ to define the order of the entries which should be used in the UI.